NansenHo/language-learning/Grammar/Tenses.md

 ### All Continuous Tenses

 Continuous tenses express a **temporary** action or situation.
 They are not permanent or repeated actions like the simple tenses.

-The continuous tenses can't be the main action, but many times they are the **background action**.
+The continuous tenses can be the main action, but many times with the **past continuous** and **future continuous**, they express **background action**.

-We usually see this with the past continuous and the future continuous.
+These background actions are either **interrupted by a main action**, or the main action happens at **the same time**.

+**[stative verb](./Stative-verb-Dynamic-verb.md)** is not used in continuous tenses.

 #### Present Continuous

 - I am talking to you.
 - It's getting dark.
 (It doesn't get dark forever.)
 - I was holding a cup of coffee on the couch when my son bumped into me.
+- They're loving it! (this is casual english, but not for english exams.)

+##### for a future plan

+We can use the present continuous for a future plan.

+We can't use future simple for a future plan.
+The present continuous is the better and more natural choice.

+- Tomorrow we are flying to Rome.
+- I'm meeting Jake and Ellen for dinner tonight.
+- What are you doing this weekend?

+##### present continuous & be going to for a future plan

+Native speakers use both of these forms interchangeable all the time, and they are both correct.

+- I'm going to meet Jake and Ellen for dinner tonight.
+- I'm meeting Jake and Ellen for dinner tonight.

+But, let's get super specific.

+1. be going to do something is often used with a future **intention**.
+2. present continuous is more **definite**.

+- I'm going to stay at home and watch movies all day.
+- I'm taking my students to a museum.

 #### Past Continuous